 Each soil layer has a permeability rating, but a soil's permeability rating is based on the most restrictive layer in the upper 40 in. of the soil profile.
 The texture and structure of this layer are the most important characteristics in determining the permeability.
-For the purpose of the contest, a boxed sample will be used for texture and permeability determination.
+For the contest, a boxed sample will be used for texture and permeability determination.
 The sample is labeled as "Control section."

 Very slow permeability or Impermeable: Dense, fine-textured clay-pan "control sections," indurated bedrock.
 They have angular blocky structure, massive, or are indurated bedrock, (all) with very few visible cracks or pores (when wet).
 Clay-pan soils are plastic and/or sticky when wet, very firm when moist and very hard when dry.
-Roots are mostly absent (within the clay-pan or bedrock).
+Roots are mostly absent (within the claypan or bedrock).
 Peds tend to part easier along the horizontal axis above the clay-pan.
-Mottling and grayish control section colors are often present (clay-pan soils), but are not required [for the national contest] for a soil to have very slow permeability.
-Permeability rate: less than 0.06 in./hour.
-Ksat Classes: Primarily Very low and Low.
+Mottling and gravish control section colors are often present (clay-pan soils) but are not required [for the national contest] for a soil to have very slow permeability.

+- Permeability rate: less than 0.06 in/hour - Ksat Classes: Primarily Very Low and Low

-Slow permeability: Fine-textured "control section" with angularblocky parting to subangular blocky structure.
-Also, Moderatelyfine textured blocky or massive clay-pans.
+Slow permeability: Fine-textured "control section" with angular-blocky parting to subangular blocky structure.
+Also, Moderately-fine textured blocky or massive clay-pans.
 They are firm-to-very firm and moderately plastic when moist and hard when dry.
 Roots are common (within the "control section").
 Peds tend to part more easily along the vertical axis.

-Permeability rate: 0.06 to 0.2 in./hour.
-Ksat Class: Moderately low.
+- Permeability rate: 0.06 to 0.2 in/hour - Ksat Class: Moderately Low

 Moderately slow permeability: Moderately fine-textured "control section" with subangular blocky structure.
 They are firm when moist and hard when dry.
 Roots are common (within the "control section").
 This permeability class is combined with slow permeability for the national contest.

-Permeability rate: 0.2 to 0.6 in./hour.
-Ksat Class: Moderately high.
+- Permeability rate: 0.2 to 0.6 in/hour - Ksat Class: Moderately High

 Moderate permeability: Medium-textured "control section" usually with prismatic structure parting down to subangular blocky structure.
 Individual peds have friable moist consistence and usually have large pores.
 Roots are common (within the "control section").

-Permeability rate: 0.6 to 2 in./hour.
-Ksat Class: Primarily Moderately high.
+- Permeability rate: 0.6 to 2 in/hour - Ksat Class: Primarily Moderately High

-Moderately rapid permeability: Soils with moderately coarsetextured "control sections," regardless of structure, are μm/sec x 0.1417 - in/hr moderately rapidly permeable.
+Moderately rapid permeability: Soils with moderately coarse-textured "control sections," regardless of structure, are moderately rapidly permeable.
 They are very friable or friable and usually have large pores.
 Roots are common (within the "control section").
 This class is combined with the rapidly permeable class for the national contest for home site or moderately permeable for the rest.

-Permeability rate: 2 to 6 in./hour.
+- Permeability rate: 2 to 6 in/hour - Ksat Class: High

-Ksat Class: High.

-Rapid permeability: Soils with coarse-textured "control sections" that have granular or single-grained structure.
+Rapid permeability: Soils with coarse-textured "control sections" that have granular or singlegrained structure.
 They tend to be very friable or loose when moist, and exhibit little restriction to movement of air and water.

-Permeability rate: 6 to 20 in./hour.
-Ksat Class: High, Very high.
+- Permeability rate: 6 to 20 in/hour - Ksat Class: High, Very High

 Very rapid permeability: Soils with very coarse-textured "control sections."
 They are usually loose and exhibit little restriction to air and water movement.

-Permeability rate is greater than 20 in./hour.
-Ksat Class: Very high.
+- nb Permeability rate: greater than 20 in/hour - Ksat Class: Very high